A971RM/cadxf2svg/README.rst

 Dxf2svg - dxf to svg conventer
 =====================================

-Dxf2svg is a dxf to svg format conventer.
+Dxf2svg is a dxf to svg format converter.

 Changelog
 ---------